zoeheins/git-profile/README.md

 ## Running the Tests

-To run the test suite, run `python -m unittest discover tests`
+To run the test suite, run `python -m unittest discover tests`!